astral-sh/rye/docs/guide/rust.md

 ## Iterating

 When you use maturin as a build system then `rye sync` will automatically build the rust extension module into your venv.
-Likewise `rye build` will us maturin to trigger a wheel build.
+Likewise `rye build` will use maturin to trigger a wheel build.
 For faster iteration it's recommended to use `maturin` directly.

 If you want to use other maturin commands such as `maturin develop` you can install